lmh4686/T2A2-_assessment/README.md

 ### ERD

 One to optional One
-A trim can have many stocks.
+A trim can have 0 to many stocks.
 A stock can have only one trim.

 ### SQLAlchemy